 Monitoring a Healthy Weight for Your Puppy

 Everyone delights in seeing a cute chubby puppy.
-But how can you tell if your pup has crossed the line between being a cute bundle of tubbiness and being at risk for future obesity?
+But how can you tell if your pup has crossed the line between being a cute bundle of tubbiness or being at risk for future obesity?
 Keep reading to learn ways to monitor your puppies weight gain as well as tips for determining how heavy your dog should be once they are fully grown.

-A puppy should begin gaining weight from the day they are born, but knowing how much weight a puppy should gain per week can be hard to nail down.
-Typically, a puppy should gain between 10-15% of his birth weight each day.
-But a simple rule of thumb is to expect your pup to gain about 5 ounces per week for small breeds and 2.5 pounds a week for large breeds.
-Anything more than that could be setting your puppy up for future obesity.
-But how on earth do you weigh your puppy at home?
-It’s not like you can just throw him on your bathroom scale, right?
-So here are a few visual cues that can help you monitor your puppy’s weight gain.
+Ideally, a puppy should begin gaining weight from the day they are born, but knowing how much weight a puppy should gain per week can be hard to nail down.
+Typically, a puppy should gain between 10-15% of their birth weight each day.
+A simple rule of thumb is to expect your puppy to gain about 5 ounces per week for small breeds and 2.5 pounds a week for large breeds.
+Any additional puppy weight gain could be setting your pooch up for future obesity.

-Examine your puppy from the side.
-His belly should not hang lower than his chest.
-On the other hand, his ribs should not be visible, either.
+- Examine your puppy from the side.
+More often than not, their belly should not hang lower than their chest.
+That being said, their ribs should not be visible, either.
 Exposed ribs could indicate that your puppy is underweight and will need to put on some additional padding.

-If your puppy is failing to gain weight at an appropriate pace, he should be checked by a veterinarian.
-He may be suffering from an underlying intestinal problem, poor nutrition, or even worms or other parasites.
+If your puppy is failing to lose or gain weight at an appropriate pace, they should be checked by a veterinarian.
+They may be suffering from an underlying condition that is impacting their ability to maintain a safe and healthy weight.

 Puppies will normally experience their largest growth spurts at varying points, depending on the breed size.
-For small breeds, expect growth spurts between birth and 11 weeks of age.
-Medium size dogs will grow most quickly between birth and 16 weeks.
-And large breed dogs tend to have extended growth spurts from birth to 4-5 months.
+For small breeds like Chihuahuas, expect growth spurts between birth and 11 weeks of age.
+Medium size dogs like Basset Hounds will grow most quickly between birth and 16 weeks.
+And large breed dogs like Mastiffs tend to have extended growth spurts from birth to 4-5 months.

-This is all to say that you can expect normal growth spurts and shouldn’t be alarmed by substantial weight gains during those periods.
+This is all to say that you can expect normal growth spurts and shouldn’t be alarmed by substantial puppy weight gains during those periods.
 Remember, your puppy should gain 10-15% of their birth weight every day in the early stages of their life.

-However, if your puppy seems to be gaining too much or too little weight, you may want to re-think the food you are providing.
+If your puppy seems to be gaining too much or too little weight, you may want to re-think their diet.
 A super premium puppy food like Bil-Jac can make a world of difference in helping maintain a weight that’s appropriate and healthy for your furry little friend.
 Luckily, Bil-Jac has specially formulated options for every size dog at every stage of life, including: